Leadership and development

-- Learning to cook and even share recipes with new friends
+- Shop for groceries, cook meals, and share recipes with new friends

-- Washing up after yourself and maintaining shared facilities
+- Clean up after yourself and care for shared spaces

 Volunteer Resident Advisor (RA)

 Volunteer Resident Advisors are a group of engaged 'returning residents' who have been selected and trained as designated student leaders.
-RAs are there to help all fellow residents get the most out of their on-campus experience.
+RAs help all fellow residents get the most out of their on-campus experience.

 - Receive extensive training